 14. Wild Wild Country (2018)

-A moving documentary surrounding the life of Osho, alias Bhagwan Shree Rajneesh, an Indian spiritual leader and guru who relocated to the US in the early ’80s and established a township called Rajneeshpuram in Wasco County, Oregon and preached peace, love, hope, meditation, mindfulness, courage etc. His followers were known as the “Rajneeshes” was the movement was one of the latest prominent religious movements of the west.
+This is a moving documentary surrounding the life of Osho, alias Bhagwan Shree Rajneesh, an Indian spiritual leader and guru who relocated to the US in the early ’80s and established a township called Rajneeshpuram in Wasco County, Oregon and preached peace, love, hope, meditation, mindfulness, courage etc. His followers were known as the “Rajneeshes”.
+The movement was one of the latest prominent religious movements of the west.
 Osho was later deported from the US after being embroiled in many controversies and he passed away in the year 1990.
 ‘Wild Wild Country’ is one of the few official accounts of what transpired in Oregon and how his small preachings garnered fame and outreach.

 Read More: Best Korean Dramas on Netflix

 ‘Winter on Fire’ is a documentary on the unrest in Ukraine during 2013 and 2014, as student demonstrations supporting European integration grew into a violent revolution calling for the resignation of President Viktor F. Yanukovich.
 The film is beautifully crafted, deeply involving, with great music.
 ‘Winter on Fire’ showcases how social media can have a positive impact on society, by facilitating communication and protests.
 A must-watch!

 Read More: Best Chick Flicks on Netflix